go-kivik/kivik/README.md

 4. Complete the Memory driver.
 5. Write a 'serve' mode.

-1-4 are being done roughly in parallel, although the features of the various drivers are not entirely the same.
+1-3 are being done roughly in parallel, although the features of the various drivers are not entirely identical.
+When the CouchDB and PouchDB drivers are essentially complete, I'll work on fleshing out the Memory driver, which will make automated testing without a real CouchDB server easier.
+Then I will work on completing the 'serve' mode.

 You can see a complete overview of the current status on the [Compatibility chart](https://github.com/flimzy/kivik/blob/master/doc/COMPATIBILITY.md)